Nickel-titanium shape memory alloys in practice

 For the implementation of the connection and integration of shape memory alloy components, a number of standard options are available to you: amongst those are some mechanical and technical joining options.
 A brief overview of the standard methods is included in the course.

 In the applications section of the course you will learn:

 - which semi-finished products, components and surfaces are available

 - which components are used in actuator systems and why

-- which general factors should be considered with regard to actuation force and actuation paths (actuator stroke) with SMA already at the design stage
+- which general factors should be considered with regard to actuation force and actuation paths (actuator stroke) right from the early design stages

-- what the essential basics for service life considerations of SMA components are
+- what essential basics need to be covered to extend the service life of SMA components

-- which technical basics for the connection and integration of SMA components are available to you by standard
+- which technical basic options are available to you as standard with regard to the connection and integration of SMA components

-- At Ingpuls, you can obtain the a highly diverse range of semi-finished products, components and actuator systems composed of NiTi SMA.
+- At Ingpuls, you can obtain a highly diverse range of semi-finished products, components and actuators composed of NiTi SMA.